irrelevation/talks/Web Security.md

 - Fill Glossary
 - Session: cookie vs tokens
 - Tokens: tampering, enveloping, replay, null cypher, and key substitution attacks
+- ReDos attacks: Like a DDos attack but exploiting regular expressions with bad runtime complexities.
 - proof read

 ## Questions

+- Why is security important?
 - What can I do as a developer?
 - How to facilitate writing secure code?
 - Why those measures?